-Another example of the city’s connection to music.
-Come and discover the history of rock and pop, and see outfits worn by top artists such as Freddy Mercury, and the Spice Girls as well as musical instruments from the likes on Noel Gallagher.
+Another example of the city's connection to music.
+Come and discover the history of rock and pop, and see outfits worn by top artists such as Freddy Mercury, and the Spice Girls as well as musical instruments from the likes of Noel Gallagher.
 Have a go at learning to play an instrument in the interactive studio, like drums and guitars.
 A great place to spend a few hours and brilliant fun for the whole family.

 Like most museums today, Booking in advance is essential.
 Tickets cost £15 per adult, £9.50 per child over the age of 5, and £35 per family (2 adults and 2 children)

 Fancy some shopping?
 Liverpool One is the best place in the city for a day's shopping.
 This open-air shopping center is located right in the heart of the city, near the waterfront with over 170 shops featuring designer and high street brands as well as unique boutiques.
 There are also more than 30 restaurants to choose from so once you have had enough shopping, stop for a drink and something to eat, choosing from a variety of cuisines.

 With so much to see and do in, a city break in Chester should be on your list.
 Another city with Roman history and this is evident with the ruins on display today.
 Another example of a medieval walled city with Tudor-style timber buildings, and cobbled streets.
 Chester is a city rich in architectural history so come and explore this famous old city for yourself.

 The Roman Amphitheatre in Chester was the largest Amphitheatre built in the Uk and excavations and discoveries are still happening today.
 Located just outside the city walls, the Amphitheatre Is something you will want to visit if you like your history.
 It was used as a place to train Roman soldiers, bullfighting, and combat sports.
 Today, it’s A great spot to bring a picnic and to use your imagination as to what it would have been like.